crystal-lang/crystal/_gitbook/syntax_and_semantics/is_a.md

 a.is_a?(Int32 | String) #=> true
 ```

 It is a pseudo-method because the compiler knows about it and it can affect type information, as explained in [if var.is_a?(...)](if_varis_a.html).
-Also, it acceps a [type](type_grammar.html) that must be known at compile-time as its argument.
+Also, it accepts a [type](type_grammar.html) that must be known at compile-time as its argument.